expo/expo/docs/pages/guides/authentication.md

 - **URIs** (Authorized JavaScript origins): https://auth.expo.io
 - **Authorized redirect URIs**: https://auth.expo.io/@your-username/your-project-slug

-#### iOS Native
+#### Standalone iOS apps

-This can only be used in Standalone, custom clients, and bare workflow apps.
+This can only be used in standalone and bare workflow apps.
 This method cannot be used in the Expo Go app.

 [Create a new Google Client ID][c-google] that will be used with `iosClientId`.